 This video of Sir Ken Robinson and his book “The Element; How Finding Your Passion Changes Everything”, has enormously influenced my thinking on education and being an educator.
 My goal in the classroom is to meet each child where they are, to recognize the unique talents and learning styles they bring to the classroom, and to inspire them to ask questions, find answers, and share their learning.

 I have been an educator in French Immersion in Canada since 1999.
 I have been a classroom teacher in Grades 1-8.
 I love teaching!
 That “aha!” moment that learners have?
 That’s what I love!
 Seriously, the kids “aha!” or “ohhh!” every day and that’s when I know they have connected the dots, understood something new, or seen a new way of thinking.

-Part of my role as a teacher is to demonstrate the power of being a life-long learner.
+Part of my role as a teacher and learning leader is to demonstrate the power of being a life-long learner.
 I get excited about learning, about setting goals and meeting them and in helping students do the same!